iroco-co/hyper-auth-proxy/README.md

  that can be used to add Basic auth header for a backend service without having to send credentials base64 encoded on the web.

  It will use JWK token key `sid` field to seek for the credentials in a Redis instance.
+The JWT token is read from `Authorization` cookie.
 The credentials are stored in json :

  ```json
  { "credentials": "dXNlcjp0ZXN0" }